xorentor/dota2harvester/README.md

 dota2harvester
 ==============

-Dota2 memory reader
+Dota2 memory reader for win32.

-This is unforunately only a win32 version as linux version of dota2 has been released just recently.

-This software was used by www.dota2mobile.com during Valve Dota2 The International 2013
+This software was used by www.dota2mobile.com during Valve Dota2 The International 2013.

-It must be ran simmultaneously with valve dota2 game while client is in the observer mode.
+It must be ran simultaneously with valve dota2 game while client is in the observer mode.
 When it's executed, it creates a gamedata dump file that can be parsed and used for various purposes.

 Offsets must be updated, as they change after every client update ( approximately each Friday ).

+There is a guide explaining how to find offsets on https://vimeo.com/100057000 .

 To compile it, get mingw: http://sourceforge.net/projects/mingw/files/ and just make it.